Please select a page for the Contact Slideout in Theme Options > Header Options

 Register today!

-Dance Science (YAP A)
+Kinesiology & Sports Science (YAP A)

-Engineering Design (YAP A)
+Law School (YAP A)

 In this class, students’ passions for Engineering will be “sparked” as they are challenged to think outside the box with an introduction to the Engineering Design Process.
 Through an intensive, hands-on, skill-based learning approach, students will be tasked with defining a problem, designing a solution, making a model, testing that model, and reflecting/redesigning their creations.
 As a part of their design process, students will be introduced to multiple different engineering skills including designing and creating a prototype, introductory CAD design, 3D printing, laser cutting, soldering, robotics, and more!
 This course will certainly “lay the foundation” to see if a career in Engineering is right for you!

-Entrepreneurship (YAP B)
+Entomology (YAP B)

 Performance Theatre (YAP B)